-The end of the yard sale season is winding down here in the U.S., and there is barely a sale I attend where at least one children’s book is being sold.
+The end of the yard sale season is winding down here in the U.S., and there is barely a sale I attend where at least one children’s book is not being sold.
 There’s usually more, much, much more.
 Some cheaply priced, some not so much.
 This is only a First World problem, though; there are children in this world who own not even one of their own and have no access to a library.

 What do YOU do with your extra children’s books—the ones your children have outgrown, forgotten?
 Gulp, I dare say, you may have some children’s books that were never fully appreciated and went unread.
 I understand, but certainly someone else might want your extra children’s books…